stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 ### Other Features

 -   Doesn't stay in memory, creates the routing tables and `iptables` rules/`ipset` entries which are automatically updated when supported/monitored interface changes.
--   Proudly made in :maple_leaf: Canada :maple_leaf: , using locally-sourced electrons.
+-   Proudly made in :maple_leaf: Canada :maple_leaf:, using locally-sourced electrons.

 ## Screenshots (luci-app-vpn-policy-routing)